Knowledge Base Sections ▾

 Vision: An Era of Abundance

-The Liebermans articulate Gonka's vision through an analogy with Linux.
-In the 1990s, software was controlled by Microsoft — one company decided what could and could not be done on a computer.
-Linux and open source changed that forever: today, 96% of servers worldwide run on open source software.
-Gonka is trying to do the same for AI computing: transform corporations' closed resources into an open infrastructure.
+The Libermans frame their vision for Gonka through an analogy with Linux.
+In the 1990s, software was controlled by Microsoft — one company decided what you could and couldn't do on your computer.
+Linux and open source changed that forever: today, 96% of the world's servers run on open-source software.
+Gonka is attempting to do the same for AI computing: turning a closed corporate resource into open infrastructure.

-Their quote: «We created the tools of gods, while preserving the institutions of the Middle Ages.» The meaning: humanity already has AI capable of generating code, analyzing medical images, controlling robots — but access to these tools is controlled by a handful of companies in San Francisco.
-OpenAI charges $2.50–15 per million tokens.
-Gonka — $0.0009.
-The difference of ~2,800 times is not a marketing ploy, but a consequence of the architecture: when there are no corporate overheads, the price is determined by the real cost of computation.
+Their quote: “We have created the tools of gods, while keeping the institutions of the Middle Ages.”
+The meaning: humanity already possesses AI capable of generating code, analyzing medical scans, and controlling robots — but access to these tools is controlled by a handful of companies in San Francisco.
+OpenAI charges $2.50—15 per million tokens.
+Gonka charges $0.003.
+The ~830x difference isn't a marketing stunt; it's a consequence of the architecture: when there are no corporate overheads, the price is determined by the actual cost of computing.

-The question is not «will AI be cheap and accessible» — but «who will control access.» The Liebermans' answer: no one.
+The question isn't “will AI be cheap and accessible?” — it's “who will control access?”
+The Libermans' answer: no one.
 Just as no one controls access to Linux.

 Behind Gonka is a family with a scientific legacy (Nobel prize validation of the father's work), a Snap exit for ~$64M, a second company with $18M in investments, and $80M from leading global funds (Coatue, Bitfury, Insight Partners, Benchmark).
 This is not an anonymous crypto project — the founders have a 20-year public track record, verifiable biographies, and an ascending trajectory: each successive company is more complex and ambitious than the last.